 Discussion thread.

-DDP is the legendary manic shoot-em-up made by Cave, which have been the headliner of the genre ever since.
+DDP is the legendary manic shoot-'em-up made by Cave, a company that has been the headliner of the genre ever since.
 It's the second game of DonPachi series, and arguably the most popular one: there are Saturn and PlayStation ports, and the arcade PCBs are rather widespread (if a bit pricy).
 DDP is followed by DoDonPachi Dai-Ou-Jou (whose PS2 port has been

 semi-TASed by none other than